 Generate a onetime password and receive it by email.
 After entering the onetime password you can edit all your registered information: name, email, credit card, Apple Pay Suica ID:

-I re-entered my Apple Pay Suica ID and asked the Nagoya station attendant to confirm if my smartEX was correct.
+I re-entered my Apple Pay Suica ID and asked the station attendant in Nagoya to confirm if my smartEX was correct.
 She placed my iPhone on the reader and confirmed that I was all set now.
 My return trip was a breeze, smartEX worked fine.

 Apple Pay Suica ID Formatting Differnces and Errors